-PHYS 100 Introductory Physics
+PHYS 100 Introductory Physics (3

 A concise treatment of the basic principles of physics.
 Includes mechanics, matter, electricity, magnetism, heat, sound, light, relativity, and nuclear physics.
-Prerequisite: Must have completed MATH 96 or earned a satisfactory score in Accuplacer, ACT, or SAT for placement into MATH 120.
+Prerequisite: Must have completed MATH 96 or higher or earned a satisfactory score on the placement test, ACT, or SAT score for placement into MATH 120.

-PHYS 107 Technical Physics I
+PHYS 107 Technical Physics I (3)